We can communicate joy, mirth, love and contentment through our eyes in ways much deeper than words can convey.

 So instead, use cream-based color—and keep it simple.

-Boomstick Colorand Boomstick Glimmerboth work as cream-based eyeshadows.
-Both blend to match your skin tone, so they’re always the right shade, and their creamy formulas don't accentuate any fine lines, wrinkles or natural texture on your skin.
+Boomstick Glimmer works great as a cream-based eyeshadow.
+It blends to match your skin tone, so it's always the right shade, and the creamy formula doesn't accentuate any fine lines, wrinkles or natural texture on your skin.

 Boomstick Glimmer creates a beautiful, creamy glow that’s fantastic for nights out, parties, or holidays.
 Try applying it to the inside corner of your eye and along the brow bone to illuminate your eyes.

-To apply either, use your fingers (or a brush if you prefer) to dab a light layer of Boomstick Color or Glimmer to the area you’d like to highlight.
+To apply it, use your fingers (or a brush if you prefer) to dab a light layer of Boomstick Glimmer to the area you’d like to highlight.

 Tip #4 - Define your eyebrows with a light hand.